jgrauch3/public-school-statistics-analytics/README.md

 An end-to-end data analytics project exploring educational trends, performance metrics, and funding statistics.

 ## Project Overview
 This project utilizes **Python and SQL** to analyze large-scale public education datasets.
-The goal was to identify key performance indicators (KPIs) in Georgia's public school system and benchmark them against national averages across the United States.
+The goal was to identify key performance indicators in Georgia's public school system and compare them with national averages across the United States.

 ## Technical Stack
 * **Language:** Python (Jupyter Notebook)
-* **Libraries:** Pandas (Data Cleaning), Matplotlib/Seaborn (Visualization), SQL (Querying)
+* **Libraries:** Pandas (Data Cleaning), Matplotlib (Visualization), SQL (Querying)
-* **Database:** Relational SQL schema for structured school data storage.
+* **Database:** Relational SQL schema for structured school data storage

 ## Key Insights & Analysis
-* **Statewide Comparison:** Identified disparities in funding and performance between urban and rural Georgia districts.
+* **Statewide Comparison:** Identified disparities in funding and performance between urban and rural Georgia state districts
-* **National Benchmarking:** Compared Georgia’s graduation rates and standardized test scores against the top-performing U.S. states.
 * **Mechanism Implementation:** Engineered Python functions to automate the retrieval of specific school district metrics from the SQL database.

 ## How to View the Analysis